 The event continues to be breathtakingly realistic and provides truly memorable and haunting images for all those who attend.

-In recent years, scenes from the event have been photographed by the national daily newspapers and this year’s event was no different with TG4 filming the re-enactment.
+In recent years, scenes from the event have been photographed by the national daily newspapers and the 2011 event was no different, with TG4 filming the re-enactment and other stations filming on other years.

-There was a huge upgrade in the realism of costumes worn by the soldiers this year.
+There was a huge upgrade in the realism of costumes worn by the soldiers in 2011.
 Sean spent hours designing and making costumes to add a further depth of accuracy to the event.

 We would like to pay tribute to Ms. Edel Boohan who gave of her time and talent in helping Sean to produce the garments to such a high standard and to Mr. Tom Byrne who made the brooches worn by the soldiers.